divramod/hapijs-typescript-seed-advanced/README.md

 Running on port 3000 ex: localhost:3000/documentation

 # How To's

+## Merging latest upstream changes

+1. `npm run merge.preview` - This will fetch `upstream` and show you how the merge would look
+2. `npm run merge` - This will actually do the merge
+3. Handle any conflicts to get latest upstream into your application.
+4. Continue building your app.

+You can read more about [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).

+If you have any suggestions to this workflow, please post [here](https://github.com/divramod/hapi-seed-advanced/issues).

 ## how to use in your project
 There are at least two ways to integrate the api in your project.
 As a submodule to an existing project or as standalone project.